 We Say: Benjamin Moore is another brand I’ve used for sustainable paints in the past.

-I prefer ECOS Paint, but Benjamin Moore is a good alternative if, for example, ECOS Paint doesn’t have the exact color you need.
+I prefer ECOS Paint, but Benjamin Moore zero VOC paint is a decent alternative if, for example, ECOS Paint doesn’t have the exact color you need.

 If you live close to a Benjamin Moore store, you can order online and then collect in as little as three hours.
 Handy!